 One of the most common questions we receive from potential patients is whether or not they’re truly addicted to Adderall.
 The answer can be tough to figure out since millions of Americans use Adderall daily with a doctor’s prescription.

-That being said, you might need Adderall addiction treatment if you’re experiencing any of the following symptoms:
+That being said, you might need Adderall addiction treatment if you’re experiencing any of the following signs and symptoms of Adderall abuse.

-• Feeling physical symptoms when you go too long between Adderall doses
+- Feeling physical symptoms when you go too long between Adderall doses.
+These could be Adderall withdrawal symptoms.

 If you’re experiencing any of these symptoms, then you owe it to yourself to look further into your options for Adderall addiction treatment.
-Our addiction specialists are always available to help you begin this process at zero cost to you.
+Our addiction specialists are always available to help you begin your addiction recovery process at zero cost to you.

 Now that we’ve covered when you might need Adderall recovery treatment, let’s look at how a typical course of treatment progresses.

-Doctors often split the recovery process into three distinct phases, echo f which we’ve covered below.
+Doctors often split the recovery process into three distinct phases, which we’ve covered below.

 Detox

-The first step in your healing journey will be to complete detox.
-This is a period of 24-72 hours in which your body adjusts to living without consistent doses of Adderall.
+The first step in your healing journey from Adderall use will be to complete detox.
+This is a period of 24-72 hours in which your body adjusts to living without consistent doses of Adderall and other prescription medications.

-You want to complete your detox in a professional medical facility to ensure that you have access to medical personnel in the event that you experience severe withdrawal symptoms.
+You want to complete your medical detox in a professional medical facility to ensure that you have access to medical personnel in the event that you experience severe withdrawal symptoms from stopping the misuse of prescription drugs.

 The exact symptoms that you experience during detox are impossible to predict.
 But it’s better to be safe than sorry and have medical experts on hand just in case you need them.